Welcome to Kodaikanal

 Welcome to Kodaikanal is a 1992 Indian Malayalam-language drama film directed by Anil Babu and written by Kaloor Dennis from a story by Asha Mathew.
 The film stars Jagadish, along with Siddique, Anusha, Shweta Menon, Sai Kumar and Geetha in supporting roles.
 The music was composed by C. Rajamani.

 Plot

-A man is found dead in a river.
-The police reveal the flashback about him, James Kutty, who was a music teacher in Kodaikanal and the hardships he faced there.
+James Kutty's dead body in found in a river.
+Flashbacks reveal his life as a music teacher in Kodaikanal and the hardships he faced there.